Confluence by Treva Legassie

 Soundwalks are invitations.
 They invite attentive listening while moving through a particular space […] Practice listening without trying to grasp, take, control, know. - from As the mouth speaks, Treva Legassie.
 A geolocated soundwalk through Biidaasige Park (formerly the Port Lands), Toronto.

-In “Soundwalking” Hildegard Westerkamp introduces the concept of soundwalking through a history and some written exercises meant to promote intense listening to our surrounding environments.
-When soundwalking one must not be distracted from “intense listening” in order to “rediscover and reactivate their sense of hearing” (18).
-Westerkamp traces this practice back to the “Sunday walk,” an urban activity meant to re-forge connections with nature—contrasted with the “Sunday drive,” which distances the body and prioritizes visual experience.
+Westerkamp traces the practice of soundwalking back to the “Sunday walk,” an urban activity meant to re-forge connections with nature; contrasted with the “Sunday drive,” which distances the body and prioritizes visual experience.
 Her soundwalk through Queen Elizabeth Park in Vancouver moves across shifting sonic scenes: from parking lot to fountain, to Knife Edge by Henry Moore (where listeners are encouraged to interact and compose), through the conservatory, into the Sunken Garden where city sounds recede, and finally toward the creek.

 Westerkamp, Hildegard.
 “Soundwalking” Sound Heritage 3, no. 4 (1974): 18-27, updated in Autumn Leaves: Sound and the Environment in Artistic Practice, edited by Angus Carlyle, 49-54.
 Paris: Double Entendre, 2007.